Installation

 python3 -m pytest tests/

-to run a self-test.
 If this fails, ask for help on the mailing list or report a bug in the issue tracker.
+Otherwise, install S3QL with:

 Development Version